-MTV expects to commence the Don Gabriel pit expansion, as recommended in the Technical Report, when the selected mining and haulage contractors arrive on site, which is expected to be in early July, 2018.
-A capital expenditure of \$5.7 million was defined for lay-back mining in 2018 and MTV expects to commence procurement of long-lead time items for the salt-leach project and select the EPC contractor in the second quarter of 2018.
-Capital expenditures of approximately \$7 million were defined over an 11-month period.
-MTV expects to receive Wood plc's technical report on the Papomono Massive and ancillary deposits in the third quarter of 2018 and will seek financing for the project once the capital and investment returns have been defined in the technical report.
+MTV has commenced the Don Gabriel pit expansion, as recommended in the Technical Report with the selected mining and haulage contractors arriving on site during August, 2018.
+A capital expenditure of \$5.7 million was defined for lay-back mining in 2018 and MTV has commenced procurement of long-lead time items for the salt-leach project and is finalizing the selection of the EPC contractor this month.
+Capital expenditures of approximately \$7 million were defined over an 11-month period and with Wood plc's technical report on the Papomono Massive and ancillary deposits expected in September 2018, MTV and SRHI are narrowing the providers for debt financing of the project subject to the capital and investment returns being defined in the technical report.

 Corsa Coal continues to record improving metallurgical coal sales, while also garnering improved pricing increases on a per ton basis.
+InPlay Oil is benefiting from higher oil prices in the first half of 2018 which futures forecasts show pricing to be stronger in the second half of the year.

-As oil prices have strengthened in the early months of 2018, InPlay Oil has a strong inventory of low-decline cardium locations in the heart of the Pembina Oil field that it should benefit from.
-The company is also currently drilling in the Willesden Green area.
+The company has a strong inventory of low-decline Cardium locations both in the heart of the Pembina Oil field and in Willesden Green area which has been the recent focus and currently showing robust results from wells drilled.